 A Sequence for Learning

-Artful Learning uses a distinctive fourphase sequence for curriculum planning, delivery and assessment as well as identified strategies for school transformation.
-The sequence may be applied to any existing curricula by incorporating the arts and the artistic process across all academic disciplines.
+Artful Learning uses a distinctive fourphase sequence for curriculum planning, delivery, and assessment as well as identified strategies for school transformation.
+The sequence may be applied to any existing curricula by incorporating the arts and the artistic processes across all academic disciplines.

-menu

 experience

-inquire

-create

-reflect

 Uses a Masterwork linked to a Concept & Significant Question as catalysts to engage all students.

 Leads students through research & inquiry-based investigation to new hypotheses.

 Brings students' original ideas to product & project-based outcomes.